Sustainable Transport Enabling Measures (STEM), Belfast

 • Great Victoria Street to become one-way southbound.

-Much more precise proposals can be seen on the map released by the DRD in September 2010.
-See page 2 of this PDF file.
+Much more precise proposals can be seen on page 2 of this PDF file (but this file is out of date as of Jan 2013).
 The entire process is due to be carried out from late 2011 to mid 2013.

-The map below is a DRD map and shows the proposed one-way system west of the city centre.
+The map below is an updated DRD map and shows the major elements of the project as they stood in January 2013.
 Eventually the plan is to take all general traffic off Donegall Squares North and South, ie from in front of and behind City Hall.

 Map of proposed changes as part of the STEM project as of 2011 [DRD from here].